cameronapriest/personal/README.md

-# Python grapher for excel workbooks
+# Python Grapher for Excel Workbooks

 I created this for my dad, who needed a more reliable way to graph multiple data sets on one graph.
 Excel was not creating a graph